milesdaudistel/notes/compilernotes.md

 </details>

 <details><summary>TODO</summary>
 Clean up everything.
-No more drop downs, unless absolutely necessary.
+Maybe have dropdowns just for questions that aren't part of the 'core' stuff.

 I feel like if you explain simply why LL(k) grammars don't matter, and more generally why you only ever need 1 token of lookahead, then all the rest of this stuff should fall into place.
 Just simply explain why 1 token of lookahead should be all that is necessary.
 Then, once you understand that only 1 token of lookahead is ever needed, explain why that's not entirely true, and that you USUALLY only ever need 1 token of lookahead.
 GLR parsers USUALLY only look ahead 1 token.
 And cut down on the definitions.
 Once you compare all of these definitions and really hone in on what this stuff is, you should be able to figure out the perfect tools and implementation for your grammar.